Bolympus1/DADS7202/README.md

 # Exploratory Data Analysis :
 This dataset has 21 feature variables and is not balanced.
-We have cleansed data by exploring null/duplicate/distribution and imbalanced data by using SMOTE which is the method that can generate noisy samples by interpolating new points between marginal outliers and inliers.
+We have cleansed data by exploring null/duplicate/distribution.
+  - Handle Imbalanced data by using SMOTE which is the method that can generate noisy samples by interpolating new points between marginal outliers and inliers.
 This issue can be solved by cleaning the space resulting from over-sampling.
+  - Handle Outlier by IQR (Interquartile range)
+  - Handle Standardize by StandardScaler

   Moreover, before we run traditional ML we have to handle data to be suitable for the ML technic and maximize F1 score.
 The technic that use for data preparation for traditional ML is shown below the table.
 ![deepleaning (4)](https://user-images.githubusercontent.com/107410157/189487745-515b2efb-e43f-48c6-b2b5-fb31796f9d82.png)